2b2t

 2b2t (2builders2tools) is a Minecraft server founded in December 2010.
-The server is centrally premised around having no rules, where players are not permanently banned, known within the Minecraft community as an "anarchy server".
-As a result, players commonly engage in the destruction of other players' and groups' creations, colloquially called "griefing", as well as hacking using modified software to gain an advantage.
-2b2t is the oldest anarchy server in Minecraft, as well as one of the few running 2010 Minecraft servers of any variety.
+It is the oldest and most infamous "anarchy server" in the game.
+The server has almost no rules, and players commonly engage in griefing, the deliberate destruction or alteration of other players' creations, as well as cheating, or the use of modified software to gain an advantage.
+2b2t is among few Minecraft servers of any kind established in 2010 that remain active.

 The server is permanently set to hard difficulty and player versus player combat is enabled.
-It has seen over 1,000,000 players explore its procedurally generated map over nearly 15 years, increasing its file size to over 80 terabytes.
+It has seen over 1,000,000 players explore its procedurally generated map over approximately 16 years, increasing its file size to over 100 terabytes.
 2b2t has been described in news media as the worst Minecraft server due to its toxic playerbase and culture.
+In 2025, the server's rules were updated on Mojang Studios' request, banning "harmful ideas, hateful symbols, or hateful speech".
+Since then, a wordfilter was introduced to chat messages as well as on in-game signs.